school-of-data/GIS-curriculum/south-africa/module6/module6.md

 The attribute table displays information on features of a selected layer.
 Each row in the table represents a feature (with or without geometry), and each column contains a particular piece of information about the feature.
 Features in the table can be searched, selected, moved or even edited.

-1. Load the PHL provinces vector layer (found inside [module6.gpkg](data/module6.gpkg)) in QGIS.
+1. Load the South Africa provinces vector layer (found inside [module6.gpkg](https://drive.google.com/file/d/14HK0oIK2qrPifa3t7cjUenHkVwrlrQ3l/view?usp=sharing)) in QGIS.
 You can know how many features are in the current feature by **Right-clicking on the layer on the Layers Panel ‣ Show Feature Count**.
 As you can see below, the vector layer has many features.
 In total, there are features corresponding to 9 provinces.

 ![Several polygons](media/many-polygons.png "Several polygons")